Terms / Policies / Procedures

 Behavior Specialist Team:

 We will have a team of Behavior Specialists on staff this summer.
-They are responsible for effecting positive behavioral changes in campers; providing supportive intervention to counselors and/or campers; complying with Federal & State policies and regulations.
+They are responsible for effecting positive behavioral changes in campers; providing supportive intervention; complying with Federal & State policies and regulations.
 This key aspect of working on the team is identifying needs and being responsible for creating a safe, stimulating and supporting environment for all campers in our care.
-Communication with parents regarding major incidents will be conducted by this team.
+Communication with parents regarding major incidents will be conducted by Administrative Staff.
 Discussion will take place regarding an appropriate plan of action.

 The Zen Zone is a place where campers can go during the day when they are having a rough moment to decompress and have a little bit of time away from their group.
-This area will provide campers different sensory techniques to calm down including stress balls, sensory bottles, therapeutic games and toys, journals to write in, etc. This space allows campers with learning activities to redirect unwanted behaviors.
+This area will provide campers different sensory techniques to calm down including stress balls, sensory bottles, therapeutic games and toys, journals to write in, books, etc. This space allows campers with learning activities to redirect unwanted behaviors.
 This nurturing environment is designed to help campers succeed in building relationships and develop new skills for a positive camp experience.
-Incentive programs and documentation of issues are documented by the behavior specialist.

-Bullying is when one or more children (the bully/ies) continually targets a child (the victim) and their actions would know that the bully’s actions physically or emotionally harm the victim, damage their property or insult/demean the victim.
+Bullying is when one or more children continually target a child and their actions would know that the bully’s actions physically or emotionally harm the victim, damage their property or insult / demean the victim.

 Camp Administration has a zero-tolerance policy pertaining to physical actions against others, stealing, bullying, and disrespect for staff and property.
 These actions are disruptive and result in negative experiences for everyone.
 The Camp Administrative Staff reserve the right to suspend or terminate a camper’s participation at any time for failure to adhere to the rules and values of camp.
 Please understand that there will be no refunds given to children who are suspended or terminated for behavior issues.
 Behavior Specialist will provide behavior chart outline when needed.